daeuniverse/dae/docs/en/configuration/external-dns.md

 Others: https://dns.google/dns-query
 ```

-You should configure dae as follows:
+Configure dae as follows:

-1. Fill in `lan_interface` in "global" section to proxy requests of AdguardHome.
+1. Set `lan_interface` in the `global` section to proxy AdGuardHome's requests.

-2. Insert following rule as the first line of "routing" section to avoid loops.
+2. Insert the following rule at the start of the `routing` section to avoid loops:

    ```python
    sip(192.168.30.3) && l4proto(udp) && dport(53) -> must_direct